sylefeb/Silice/projects/ice-v/IceVDual.md

 # The Ice-V-dual: a compact dual-core RISC-V RV32I implementation in Silice

 The Ice-V-dual is a dual core version of the [Ice-V](README.md).
 It contains *two* RV32I cores that work independently but share the RAM (code + data).
 Like the Ice-V it is specialized to run from BRAM.

 With its SoC it uses ~1220 LUTs on the IceStick and validates at ~55 MHz.
 Each core is 4 cycles per instruction but for shifts (shifts are done one bit per cycle, both cores wait if one does ALU shifts - this is only to save LUTs, otherwise shifts could be one cycle).
 Cores retire instructions with a 2 cycles delay between them.
 `rdcycle` is supported with a 31 bits counter, the LSB of `rdcycle` returns the CPU id.

-The processor source code is there: [ice-v-dual.ice](CPUs/ice-v-dual.ice).
+The processor source code is in [ice-v-dual.ice](CPUs/ice-v-dual.ice), the SOC source code is in [ice-v-dual.ice](SOCs/ice-v-soc-dual.ice).
+Also note that the Ice-V is available in [Silice RISC-V integration](../easy-riscv/README.md).

 The following Section explains the processor design and how going from the [single core Ice-V](README.md) to the dual core version is actually relatively simple!